yandex-research/mind-your-format/README.md

 # Evaluation

-In order to run experiments with LLaMA and LLaMA 2, you need to access weights of the corresponding model on the HuggingFace Hub model page (e.g. for [LLaMA 2 7B](https://huggingface.co/meta-llama/Llama-2-7b-hf))
+In order to run experiments with LLaMA and LLaMA 2, you need to access weights of the corresponding model on the Hugging Face Hub model page (e.g. for [LLaMA 2 7B](https://huggingface.co/meta-llama/Llama-2-7b-hf))

-Note that you may need to change `--eval_batch_size` depending on a particular model and your hardware.
+Note that you may need to change `--eval_batch_size` depending on the model and your hardware.

 You may need to use more than 1 GPU for some models.
-In this case, you may also want to set `--device_map balanced_low_0` (see [HuggingFace documentation](https://huggingface.co/docs/accelerate/usage_guides/big_modeling) for details)
+In this case, you may also want to set `--device_map balanced_low_0` (see [Accelerate documentation](https://huggingface.co/docs/accelerate/usage_guides/big_modeling) for details)

 ## Baseline results

-To get the baseline results (0-shot or few-shot with Random selection method and Direct prediction method), run the following command:
+To get the baseline results (0-shot or few-shot with the Random selection method and the Direct prediction method), run the following command:

 ```bash
 python selection_methods.py \